What to Expect with ABILIFY.

-Now that you have been prescribed ABILIFY, your healthcare professional may have instructed you to stop taking the medication you had previously been prescribed.
+Now that you have been prescribed ABILIFY, your doctor may have instructed you to stop taking your current medication.
+Or he or she may have determined that you should slowly reduce the dose of a current medication while you increase and adjust your dose of ABILIFY.
 The doctor will adjust your dose based on your response to ABILIFY.
-It is important to give your body time to adjust to ABILIFY and allow it to begin working to manage your symptoms.
+It is important to give your body time to adjust to ABILIFY and allow it to begin working to control your symptoms.

 Do not take ABILIFY if you are pregnant or nursing a baby.
-If you become pregnant while taking ABILIFY, talk to your healthcare professional immediately.
+If you become pregnant while taking ABILIFY, talk to your doctor immediately.
 Also, do not drink alcohol while taking ABILIFY.

-Keep ABILIFY and all other medications out of the reach of children and pets.
+Keep ABILIFY and all other medication out of the reach of children and pets.

-If you have any questions about taking ABILIFY, or if you experience any side effects, be sure to talk to your healthcare professional.
+If you have any questions about taking ABILIFY or experience any side effects, be sure to talk to your healthcare professional.
 Don’t stop taking ABILIFY without talking with your healthcare professional first.

-Also, please make ABILIFY.com part of your treatment plan.
-With tools like the
+Make the resources available at ABILIFY.com part of your treatment plan.
+Tools such as the

 Your E-mail has been sent to .